ethanae/docker-react/README.md

 ## development
 #### `docker-compose up`

-Runs the app in the development.<br>
+Runs the app in the development container.
+The container is tagged with `innervision/docker-react-dev`.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The test runner will be run as well.